gitlabhq/omnibus-gitlab/doc/settings/smtp.md

 If you would rather send application email via an SMTP server instead of via Sendmail, add the following configuration information to `/etc/gitlab/gitlab.rb` and run `gitlab-ctl reconfigure`.

+> :warning: Your `smtp_password` should not contain any String delimiters used in Ruby or YAML (f.e. `'`) to avoid unexpected behavior during the processing of config settings.

 There are [example configurations](#examples) at the end of this page.

 ```ruby